ludoviclefevre/grunt-escomplex/README.md

 ### options

-`options`, is an optional object containing properties that modify some of the complexity calculations:
+`options` is an optional object containing properties that modify some of the complexity calculations:

 #### `options.logicalor`:
   Boolean indicating whether operator `||`